GautamRaj-12/obsidian-git-sync/real-dev-squad/getting-started.md

-## Procedure
+## First Step

 1. **Join the Discord Server**
 	- Use the invite link provided to join our community.

 2. **Follow Rules to Get Verified**
    - Adhere to the server rules and complete the verification process.